phongduong/my-portfolio/data/posts/covid-19-is-the-best-thing-happened-to-me-in-2020.md

 I thought so much about these scenarios.
 It may happen to me.
 Until one day, my grandpa got sick and almost died.
 I thought I would lose him.
 Fortunately, he recovered and be in good health now.
 At that time, I decided I would quit my job.
 I made that decision because I wanted to spend more time with my grandpa as well as my family.
 I also wanted to focus to execute my ideas and create projects.

-Before I clicked the send email button, I was afraid
+Before I sent the resignation letter, I was afraid of that I couldn't afford the life.
+But I still clicked the send button.